isomerpages/nparks-biodiversity/_festival-highlights/Festival Booths.md

 </td>
 <td rowspan="1" colspan="1">
 <p><strong><a href="https://nus.edu.sg/" rel="noopener noreferrer nofollow" target="_blank">National University of Singapore</a></strong> will
-highlight local plants and fungi and their usefulness to humans.</p>
+highlight local plants and fungi, their usefulness to humans and the role they play in the natural world.</p>
 </td>
 </tr>
 <tr>